Rendition, War, Torture and Clive Stafford Smith

 Editors comment:

 Towards the end of ‘Bad Men: Guantanamo Bay and the Secret Prisons Clive asks why the British and American governments decide that dissolving human rights is the best way of protecting a society from further violence.
-Alongside this we have to ask why so many people seek to support a government that makes this argument.
+Alongside this, we have to ask why so many people seek to support a government that makes this argument.
 Surely an ideal society does not devoid itself from human rights?
-It would contain ‘equality between citizens, no war, no violence, justice for resolving disputes and so forth’ (p276).
-Even if Utopia is truly not possible Stafford Smith suggests that it should be our Pole Star guiding us in to the future.
+It would contain ‘equality between citizens, no war, no violence, justice for resolving disputes and so forth’ (p.
+276).
+Even if Utopia is truly not possible, Stafford Smith suggests that it should be our Pole Star guiding us in to the future.
 So why do we vote for governments that impose democracy at the end of a gun barrel?
-Why do we demand that the legal rights of men with beards should differ from serial killers who are clean shaven?
+Why do we demand that the legal rights of men with beards differ from serial killers who are clean-shaven?
 It seems that appealing to hate and fear is a much more attractive future than those listed above if we are to believe many of the politicians, media and voters.
-The ignorance of the misguided is summed up by Tony Blair’s swansong speech to Labour Party Conference in September 2006 ‘This is a struggle that will last a generation and more.
+The ignorance of the misguided is summed up by Tony Blair’s swansong speech to Labour Party Conference in September 2006: ‘This is a struggle that will last a generation and more.
 But this I believe passionately: we will not win until we shake ourselves of the wretched capitulation to the propaganda of the enemy, that somehow we are the ones responsible…’ (p272).
-As Stafford Smith and others point out the greatest recruiting mechanism for supposed terrorists is usually the policies of the very governments they are fighting.
+As Stafford Smith and others point out, the greatest recruiting mechanism for supposed terrorists is usually the policies of the very governments they are fighting.
 Whether it is Northern Ireland, Iraq, Afghanistan, Iran, Libya, Vietnam… flouting laws, bombing innocents, rendition and torture, illegal imprisonment, illegal occupations, hypocrisy… this is no way to win and sustain the hearts and minds.
-If you want to avoid a broken neck then you shake a person by the hand and embrace them warmly.
+If you want to avoid a broken neck, then you shake someone by the hand and embrace them warmly.
 Kicking them in the crotch is not an advised method.
-Unless of course you want them to try and break your neck and diplomacy was not on the agenda.
+Unless, of course, you want them to try and break your neck, and diplomacy was not on the agenda.

 To finish with Clive Stafford Smiths question, ‘how can so many intelligent people get it so wrong?’